WebAssembly/design/AstSemantics.md

 ### Order of evaluation

-All operands of arithmetic operations are evaluated left-to-right.
+All operands of arithmetic operations and the arguments of function calls are evaluated left-to-right.

 ### Out of Bounds